PhamSon1512/nail_slay_fe/WARP.md

 5. **No Assumptions**: All values from Figma only
 6. **Mobile-First**: Responsive classes on everything
 7. **TypeScript Strict**: NO `any` types allowed
+8. **Naming**: Follow conventions table (kebab-case files, PascalCase components, camelCase variables)
-8. **Micro-interactions**: Hover, focus, active states on ALL interactive elements
+9. **Micro-interactions**: Hover, focus, active states on ALL interactive elements
-9. **Accessibility**: Semantic HTML, ARIA labels, keyboard nav, contrast ≥4.5:1
+10. **Accessibility**: Semantic HTML, ARIA labels, keyboard nav, contrast ≥4.5:1

 ## QUALITY CHECKLIST (BEFORE DELIVERY)
 - [ ] ✅ Pixel-perfect match with Figma (use color picker to verify)